mmaakh/fsdb/README.md

 Scope
 -----
-If you are satisfied with the read and write operations on your file system (could be physically on a spinning disk, SSD, or RAM) by using a Python interpretor, except that you wish the total time to not significantly increase as you add more key-value pairs, then this module is suitable to you.
+If you are satisfied with the speed of the read and write operations on your file system (could be physically on a spinning disk, SSD, or RAM) by using a Python interpretor, except for wanting the total run-time time and RAM consumption to not increase significantly as you add more key-value pairs, then this module is a valid choice.

-However, if you aren't satisfied with the read/write speeds on your file system, nor that of Python, then clearly this module isn't suitable to you.
+However, if you aren't satisfied with the run-time speed of read/write operations on your file system, nor that of your Python interpretor, then this module isn't optimal.

 The primary motivation of this module is for a use case of mine where the constant delays imposed by the file system and Python were sufficient are